 The tool has a web user interface and code can be written in Java, Python, Clojure, and GREL.
 It also allows import and export of data in many formats such as .csv,.html, excel,json.
 Data can be cleaned and transformed as per the needs.

 One of the best examples for SaaS, Rapidminer is a popular choice among data analysts.
 The platform is provided as a service, so there is no need for writing any code.
 This platform is able to take any kind of data and transform it to give customized results.

-As a data analyst, you can manipulate, analyze and visualize data with the help of the features of this tool.
+As a data analyst, you can manipulate, analyze and visualize data with the help of the features of this tool (also consider checking out this career guide for data science jobs).
 The template-based model allows it to create some of the best data reports for companies.